kmcginnes/RxKitchenSink/README.md

 [RxCookbook](https://github.com/LeeCampbell/RxCookbook)

+### RxMarbles

+Sometimes you just need to visualize what a certain Rx operator is doing to the stream.
+Well, [RxMarbles](http://rxmarbles.com) is fantastic at this.
+I go here whenever I don't quite _get it_.

 ### Pausable

-I first noticed this at [rxmarbles.com](http://rxmarbles.com), but that is for the JavaScript libraries.
+I first noticed this at [RxMarbles](http://rxmarbles.com), but that is for the JavaScript libraries.
 The `Pausable` filter wasn't available in C#.
 So I went searching and found [this post on Stack Overflow](http://stackoverflow.com/questions/7620182/pause-and-resume-subscription-on-cold-iobservable).
 It does the trick.

 ```c#
 public static IObservable<T> Pausable<T>(